poisonwine/REGRAD/README.md

 * **More objects and categories**.
 Our dataset is built upon the well-known ShapeNet dataset, including
 55 categories and 50K different object models.
-* **Different kinds of modalities** including the depth im- ages and point clouds, which are helpful for relationship detection, grasp synthesis, and sim-to-real transferring.
+* **Different kinds of modalities** including the depth images and point clouds, which are helpful for relationship detection, grasp synthesis, and sim-to-real transferring.
 * **Rich labels** including:
     * 6D pose of each object.
     * Bounding boxes and segmentations on 2D images.